moksh-garg/moksh-garg.github.io/index.md

     <div class="hero-copy">
       <p>As an economic sociologist, I study startups, labor markets, and development.
 One stream examines how startups acquire talent and why some face greater constraints in doing so.
 Another examines how organizational processes and practices affect the career trajectories of workers, especially for those from marginalized backgrounds. </p>
       <p> I'm currently advised by Professors Ezra Zuckerman Sivan, Emilio Castilla, and Fiona Murray. </p>
-       <p> Beyond research, competitive ballroom and Latin dancing is a central part of my life.
+       <p> Beyond research, competitive ballroom and latin dancing is an integral of my life.
 I train and compete with the <a href="https://ballroom.mit.edu/">MIT Ballroom Dance Team</a>. </p>

   </div>
     <div class="link-row">